cran/bayesAB/README.md

 ## Usage

-For a more in-depth look please check the vignettes: `browseVignettes(package = "bayesAB")`.
+For a more in-depth look please check the package vignettes with `browseVignettes(package = "bayesAB")` or the pre-knit HTML version on CRAN [here](https://CRAN.R-project.org/package=bayesAB/vignettes/introduction.html).
+Brief example below.
+Run the following code for a quick overview of bayesAB:

 ```{r}
 library(bayesAB)